hashicorp/katakoda/terraform-organize-configuration-workshop/step3.md

-In the last step, you separated your configuration into two different files.
-While this helps you organize configuration within a single project, it doesn't help prevent accidental changes to parts of your infrastructure.

 In this step, you will learn to use Terraform workspaces to manage two separate environments with the same set of configuration.